Ranjit-08/jenkins/README.md

-Day 01 – Jenkins Setup on AWS EC2 🚀
+# Day 01 – Jenkins Setup on AWS EC2 🚀
-This guide walks through setting up Jenkins on an EC2 instance, installing required dependencies, and configuring a Jenkins pipeline to run Terraform code.
+# This guide walks through setting up Jenkins on an EC2 instance, installing required dependencies, and configuring a Jenkins pipeline to run Terraform code.
-🖥️ EC2 Instance Setup
+# 🖥️ EC2 Instance Setup
 - Instance Name: Jenkins
 - Instance Type: t2.medium
 - OS: Amazon Linux 2

-🔧 Installation Steps
+# 🔧 Installation Steps
 1. Connect to EC2 and Switch to Root ssh -i <your-key>.pem ec2-user@<public-ip>
 sudo su -

-2. Create Installation Script
+# 2. Create Installation Script
 Create a shell script install.sh to install all dependencies: vim install.sh

 Paste the following content:

+or you can install it one by one

 #!/bin/bash
 sudo yum update -y